Louis345/JSFrameworks2022/exercises/16-typescript/README.md

 ```

 Rename all files that contain React components so that they end with _.tsx_.
 You will see errors on your screen.
 Your job is to refactor the code so that it is in TypeScript.

+In _exercises/11-suspense-swr/_ is using React v18.
+You will need to define the type of _HTMLELement_ on `document.getElementById("root")`.
+See https://www.skovy.dev/blog/getting-started-react-concurrent-mode-typescript?seed=89rz6y on how to do this.

+For the `<ErrorBoundary />` component, see an example here: https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/error_boundaries

 ## Acceptance Criteria